CoreyMcCann/YelpCamp/README.md

 # YelpCamp
 YelpCamp is a full-stack web application where users can create and review campgrounds.
 In order to review or create a campground, you must have an account.
 This project is a part of Colt Steele's web development bootcamp course on Udemy.

-This project has been created created using Node.js, Express, MongoDB, and Bootstrap.
+This project has been created using Node.js, Express, MongoDB, and Bootstrap.
 Passport.js is used to handle authentication.

 ## Functionalities
 * Users can view the campgrounds submitted by other people and reviews without signing up or logging in.